-You must click the keys on the TI-SmartView[TM] emulator as you would press the keys on the calculator.
-The calculator image in the TI-SmartView[TM] software is not fully interactive.
+You must click the keys on the TI-SmartViewTM emulator as you would press the keys on the calculator.
+The calculator image in the cursor to the desired setting and then click

+TI-SmartView[TM] software is not fully interactive.
 For example, when you change mode settings, you might be tempted to click the mode setting on the calculator screen to select it.
 However, clicking on the screen does nothing.
-You must click the arrow keys to move the cursor to the desired setting and then click
+You must click the arrow keys to move the